dfloresag/autoHiring/README.md

   janitor::clean_names()
 ```

-The second step consists in storing the extracted values in a `list`.
+The second step consists in storing the extracted values in two
+parameters lists.

 ``` r
 params_cdc <-  as.list(cdc)